J4n-M44rt3n/Nutshell-eDNA-sampler/Construction.md

 </p>

 ### 03 Join the top housing part to the bottom one
-If these parts are printed with ASA or PET, you can use MEK to weld them together.
+If these parts are printed with ASA or PETG, you can use MEK to weld them together.
 Fit the parts together so the blades of the bottom part touch the surface of the top part.
 Flip the parts so the top part is under.
 Now you can use the needle-tipped MEK bottle dispenser to fill the contact spaces between the blades and the surface with MEK.
 Press the parts together for some twenty seconds, then let it rest for a couple of minutes.
 <p align="left">
 <img src="./Media/assemble-DNAir-sampler-03.png" width=500>
 </p>